Brendon-Mendicino/cstructimpl/README.md

 ### Custom BaseType

 > > Hey!
-Is there a type that serializes an HashMap of list of structs of ...?
+Is there a type that serializes an hash-map of list of structs of ...?
 >
-> > Yeah!
-Sure there is!
+> > Yeah, sure there is!
 You can do it yourself!

 `cstructimpl` lets you define your own `BaseType` implementations to handle any kind of data that  is not present among the built-in primitives.